Rominigue Kouamé

-Rominigue Kouamé N'Guessan (born 17 December 1996) is a professional footballer who plays as midfielder for Ligue 1 club Troyes.
+Rominigue Kouamé N'Guessan (born 17 December 1996) is a professional footballer who plays as midfielder for Major League Soccer club Chicago Fire, on loan from Spanish club Cádiz.
 Born in Ivory Coast, he represents Mali at international level.

 Club career

 Kouamé made his Ligue 1 debut on 6 August 2017 in a 3–0 home win against Nantes.
 He replaced Fodé Ballo-Touré at halftime.
 He was loaned to Cercle Brugge for the 2019–20 season.

+On 24 January 2025, Kouamé was loaned from Cádiz to Chicago Fire.